corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/blob-inspector.md

 ---

-# Blob Inspector
+# Blob inspector

-There are many benefits to having a custom binary serialisation format (see [Object serialization](serialization.md) for details) but one disadvantage is the inability to view the contents in a human-friendly manner.
-The Corda Blob Inspector tool alleviates this issue by allowing the contents of a binary blob file (or URL end-point) to be output in either YAML or JSON.
-It uses `JacksonSupport` to do this (see [JSON](json.md)).
+The Corda blob inspector tool gives you a human-readable view of content stored in a [custom binary serialization format](serialization.md).

-The tool is distributed as part of Corda Enterprise 4.8 in the form of runnable `.jar.` file - `corda-tools-blob-inspector-4.8.jar`.
+You can see the output of binary blob files (or URL end-points) in YAML or JSON.
+The blob inspector uses `JacksonSupport` to do this (see [JSON](json.md)).

-To run simply pass in the file or URL as the first parameter:
+The tool is distributed as a `.jar.` file - `corda-tools-blob-inspector-4.8.jar`.
+To run it, pass in the file or URL as the first parameter:

 ```kotlin
 java -jar corda-tools-blob-inspector-4.8.jar <file or URL>